-With the different variants of neuropathy that affect millions of Americans, CBD oil is now being considered as a potential treatment for the disease because of its safety profile and its therapeutic, pain-relieving potential.
+With the different variants of neuropathy that affect millions of Americans, many are now considering CBD oil as a potential treatment for the disease because of its safety profile and its therapeutic, pain-relieving potential.

-Every one of us of course has a central nervous system (CNS), which consists of the brain and spinal cord.
-This system works hand in hand with our peripheral nervous system which essentially carries the nerves from the CNS to different parts of our body.
+Every individual on the planet has a central nervous system (CNS).
+The central nervous system consists of the brain and spinal cord.
+It is called the central nervous system because, much like a powerful computer, it functions as a central processing unit, gathering important information from all over the body.
+This system works hand in hand with our peripheral nervous system which essentially carries the nerve signals from the CNS to different parts of our body.

-If the peripheral nervous system is damaged, then there is a high chance that peripheral neuropathy may occur, which is a clear indication of nerve damage.
-This most often occurs in the upper and lower extremities, hence the prevalence of neuropathy in the feet.
+If damage occurs in the peripheral nervous system, then there is a high chance that peripheral neuropathy may occur.
+Neuropathy can manifest in both the upper and lower extremities, but patients and doctors most often report neuropathy of the feet.

-Nerve damage can be caused by a variety of factors, and it almost always comes as a result of another underlying condition.
+Nerve damage can occur due to a variety of factors, and it almost always comes as a result of another underlying condition.
 One of the most common causes of neuropathy is diabetes; in fact, up to 70% of diabetes sufferers have some sort of nerve damage!
 This is due to high blood sugar levels which over time damage the cells in the body, leading to diabetic polyneuropathy.

 However, diabetes is not the only condition that leads to this disease.
 Here are some other potential causes for neuropathy in the feet: